FJH-Photurnal/hallow-world/Daily_activity.md

 Began and continued writing this document and others.

 Need to add a TODO list.
 [11:17am] "To Do Tasks" extension to create and manage .todo and .tasks project files.

+[>03:50pm] Transfered over to a Linux VSC and configured Git and using a browser forked Micropython and then cloned it onto the Linux platform.
+Found that CircuitPython as a fork of Micropython cannot be forked itself.
+It may be possible but I do not understand enough.
+Triped over a permissions issue.
+Learning enough to solve these issues.